Pattern Alternating Maximization Algorithm for Missing Data in Large P, Small N Problems: Pattern Alternating Missing Data Estimation and $ _1$-Regularization

 Note, that we refer to the maximization step as M-Step and to the imputation step as \emph{partial} E-Step.
 The word partial refers to the fact that the expectation is only performed with respect to samples belonging to the current pattern.
 The partial E-Step of our algorithm takes the following simple form:

 where $\hat{\X}^{k}_{m_k}=\E[\X^{k}_{m_k}|\X^{k}_{o_k},\hat{B}_{m_k|o_k},\hat{\Sigma}_{m_k|o_k}]=\X^{k}_{o_k}{}^t\!\hat{B}_{m_k|o_k}$.

 Our algorithm does not require an evaluation of $\hat{\Sigma}_{o_k}$ in the M-Step, as it is not used in the following partial E-Step.
-But, if we are interested in the observed log-likelihood or the maximum likelihood estimator $\hat{\Sigma}$ at convergence, we compute $\hat{\Sigma}_{o_s}$ (at convergence), use it together with $\hat{B}_{m_s|o_s}$ and $\hat{\Sigma}_{m_s|o_s}$ to get $\hat{\Sigma}$ via the transformations (\ref{eq:transf}) as explained in step (4).
+But, if we are interested in the observed log-likelihood or the maximum likelihood estimator $\hat{\Sigma}$ at convergence, we compute $\hat{\Sigma}_{o_s}$ (at convergence), use it together with $\hat{B}_{m_s|o_s}$ and $\hat{\Sigma}_{m_s|o_s}$ to get $\hat{\Sigma}$ via the transformations (\ref{eq:transf}) as explained in step~(4).

-The MissPA is computationally more efficient than the traditional EM for missing data: one cycle through all patterns ($k=1,\ldots,s$) takes about the same time than one iteration of a usual EM.
+MissPA is computationally more efficient than the standard EM for missing data: one cycle through all patterns ($k=1,\ldots,s$) takes about the same time as one iteration of the standard EM.
 But our algorithm makes more progress since the information from the partial E-Step is utilized immediately to perform the next M-Step.
 We will demonstrate empirically the gain of computational efficiency in Section~\ref{sec:efficiency}.

-The new MissPA generalizes the traditional EM in two ways.
-First, the MissPA alternates between different complete data spaces in the sense of the SAGE algorithm of \cite{sage1994}.
+The new MissPA generalizes the standard EM in two ways.
+Firstly, MissPA alternates between different complete data spaces in the sense of \cite{sage1994}.
 Secondly, the E-Step is performed incrementally \citep{incremental}.

-There has been no framework for both of these generalizations.
-In Section~\ref{sec:theory} we will introduce an appropriate framework for proving numerical convergence to stationary points of the observed log-likelihood $\ell(\Sigma;\X_{\mathrm{obs}})$.\\
+In Section~\ref{sec:theory} we will expand on these generalizations and we will provide an appropriate framework which allows analyzing the convergence properties of MissPA.

-\begin{remark} A slight modification of the MissPA, namely replacing everywhere in the M-Step $\calT^{-k}$ by $\calT$ results in an alternative algorithm which can be viewed as an incremental EM in the sense of \cite{incremental}.
-Furthermore, we can adapt the partial E-Step using the updating rule $\calT=\gamma\calT+\calT^k$, with $\gamma=1-|\mathcal{I}_k|/n$.
-Here, it is important to update $\calT$ also with respect to the fully observed observations.
-Note also, that we only need to save $\calT$, whereas the MissPA also requires $\calT^k$, for $k=1,\ldots,s$.
-However, the described modified algorithm is typically inferior to the MissPA. \end{remark}